MaterDev/OpenPair_golang-intro_02/README.md

 - [Go Wiki](https://github.com/golang/go/wiki): A collection of resources and community-contributed information.
 - [Go Modules](https://blog.golang.org/using-go-modules): Understanding Go's dependency management system.
 - [Advanced Go Programming](https://advancedgolang.com/): Resources and articles for more experienced Go developers.

-## Getting Started

-To get the most out of this tutorial, it's recommended that you have a basic understanding of Go, ideally having completed the [first part](https://github.com/MaterDev/OpenPair_golang-intro_02) of this tutorial series.
-You can clone this repository and follow along with the [accompanying YouTube live stream](https://www.youtube.com/watch?v=Rc9ZF_3fuA0) for a practical, hands-on experience.